Maybe It's Time to Try a Houseboat Vacation

 Wondering if marina life is for you?
 Try it out first.
 Whether you’re looking for a houseboat on Airbnb for a weekend escape or renting for an extended vacation, here are some ways to get out on the water.
 Captain’s hat optional.

 Not your average Airbnb rental

-Two years ago, Jurlando and Reckel jumped on their second houseboat purchase: a gray barge they called Lucille II.
+A few years ago Jurlando and Reckel jumped on their second houseboat purchase: a gray barge they called Lucille II.
 Lucille II has seen some things—she belonged to a Goldman Sachs exec in the ‘80s who hosted Wolf of Wall Street-esque parties onboard, aided by a Jacuzzi and built-in wine fridge.
 Eventually, a Brooklyn design studio gave her a full aesthetic remodel for use in photo shoots.
 “They spent a lot of time making it look really beautiful, putting in the final touches and details,” says Jurlando.

 Now Jurlando and Reckel’s task is more practical.
 “We’re working more on the structure, making sure it doesn’t sink,” she says.
 Once the boat is fully renovated for use as an Airbnb and community space, guests will enjoy three levels and a downright luxurious 3,000 square feet, including four bedrooms, patio space, and—proving that it never goes out of style—a Jacuzzi tub.

 If you're dreaming of buying or renting your own houseboat, note that marina fees are a little steep, and based on square footage—for their spacious barge, Jurlando and Reckel pay $1,200 a month.
 And land dwellers should prepare for a major lifestyle adjustment: Belongings must be downsized, and storage waterproofed.
 Wi-Fi can be tough; right now, the couple is borrowing Wi-Fi from the marina.